Project Process Mapping

 Post Mapping Analysis

 When the process diagrams are complete, they must be analyzed to see whether the complete picture makes sense and whether the process promises effective and efficient handling of the project.
 A close look at the process map will ascertain whether there is optimum resource usage.
-Probable problems and bottlenecks may also become evident looking at the pictorial view of the project, and the map can be altered to avoid any such discrepancies.
+Probable issues and bottlenecks may also become evident looking at the pictorial view of the project, and the map can be altered to avoid any such discrepancies.
 It is best to critically examine the project process map before putting it up for implementation.